Desingularization of nondegenerate rotating vortex patches: Analysis near admissible states

 Let us turn our attention to the first item.
 Since the difference between $\pmb{F}$ and $\pmb{K}$ is merely the identity map, it suffices to observe that $\pmb{K}$ is smooth between the stated spaces.
 To see this, we note that for $\psi\in B(0,r_0)\subset C^1_{\tp{m}}\tp{\Bar{U}}$, $\phi\in C^1_{\tp{m}}\tp{\Bar{U}}$, and $x\in U$ the following formula holds:

 It is now apparent that $\pmb{K}_{\ep,\rho,\Qoppa}$ is a sum of terms having the form of a bounded linear operator on $C^1_{\tp{m}}\tp{\Bar{U}}$ acting on outer composition with the smooth function $\gam$.
-Smoothens in the Fr\'{e}chet sense is now a routine computation by using the converse to Taylor's theorem (see, e.g., Section 2.4B in Abraham, Marsden, and Ratiu~\cite{MR960687}). \end{proof}
+Fr\'{e}chet smoothness is now a routine consequence of the converse to Taylor's theorem (see, e.g., Section 2.4B in Abraham, Marsden, and Ratiu~\cite{MR960687}). \end{proof}

 We now further examine the linear map from equation~\eqref{the linearized operator compact part} by proving a series of simple bounds.
 Note that in what follows the dependence on $\ep$ in the inequalities is likely far from optimal.
 Indeed, the forthcoming proof invokes truly the most brutal estimates available.
 It is only the qualitative assertions of this result that are important for the overarching strategy.